 - describe the activities required to effectively and efficiently transition the project outputs to operational business as usual.

 This Total Learning course consists of three key stages, all explained during a 1-hour virtual kick off session, which includes a Q&A session:

 - Digital stage - up to 20 hours completed over a minimum of four weeks

 - Live event – 3 days

-- Exam – 3 hours and 15 minutes examination
+- Exam – 3 hours examination and 15 minutes reading time

 During the Digital stage, learners will work through online content exploring the complete APM PMQ syllabus through a series of modules.

 The Digital content follows a linear lifecycle approach, telling the story of project management.
 Along the way, learners will cover exam questions and reflective activities to consider how project management theory translates to their workplace.